 In 1926, after the rise of fascism, the region’s ethnic Germans were subjected to a policy of forced Italianization.
 The fascist dictatorship encouraged the moving of many ethnic Italians to the city from other parts of Italy (primarily from Northern Italy) in an attempt to italianize the whole region.
 The German language and culture were prohibited, local names translated into Italian by Ettore Tolomei.

-In 1935, the fascist authorities ordered a transfer of the Walter monument to the less centrally located and much smaller Roseggerpark.
+In 1935, the fascist authorities ordered a transfer of the Walther monument to the less centrally located and much smaller Roseggerpark.
 This found resonance in the German satirical magazine Simplicissimus, which brought a corresponding vignette by Karl Arnold titled: “In the small Rose Garden”.
-It bears Italian fascios, the symbol of fascism with the manes of Walter von der Vogelweide and the dwarf King Laurin holding a shield with the Tyrolean eagle.
+It bears Italian fascios, the symbol of fascism with the manes of Walther von der Vogelweide and the dwarf King Laurin holding a shield with the Tyrolean eagle.
 “To immortality nothing is spared!
-Now we are transferred for disciplinary reasons.
-“Yes, that’s what the Austro-Italian cultural agreement demands!” reads the caption.
+Now we are transferred for disciplinary reasons.“ — “Yes, that’s what the Austro-Italian cultural agreement demands!” reads the caption.
 The austro- tyrolian culture is being entrapped, even prohibited by fascism during Italianization of South Tyrol.

 After World War II, South Tyrol and the neighboring province of Trentino formed the autonomous region of Trentino-Alto Adige.
 Since the second Autonomy rights given 1972, every citizen has the right to use their own mother tongue, even at court.
-Schools are separated, but German is teached at Italian schools and vice versa Italian in German schools.
-Ladin is teached in the Dolomites.
+Schools are separated, but German is taught at Italian schools and vice versa Italian in German schools.
+Ladin is taught in the Dolomites.

 All traffic signs are officially bi- or trilingual.
 In order to protect minority rights there is proportionality for public jobs, housing and other benefits.
 This considerable level of self-government is given also due to the large financial resources of South Tyrol, retaining almost 90% of all levied taxes.